IamAravindKumar/UserRegistrationFlow/README.md

 # UserRegistrationFlow
 A MEAN Stack Project to implement User Registration with password encryption and proper validation

-#Features :
+# Features :

-*Design Registration Form Using Angular 6
+* Design Registration Form Using Angular 11
+* Client-Side Validation
-*Client-Side Validation
+* Server-Side Validation
+* Encrypt Password using bcryptjs
-*Node JS API Call From Angular 6
+* Node JS API Call From Angular 11